gravitaz-uk/GigyaAPIStack/README.md

 # Gigya API Proxy
 Provides an proxy layer between OIDC RP and Gigya endpoints.
 Features:
-1. hides Gigya configuration from clients - API keys, client ID, client and partner secrets
+1. Hides Gigya configuration from clients - API keys, client ID, client and partner secrets
 2. Inserts a configurable Authorisation header if not present formed from Gigya client id and secret
 3. Might supports AWS X-Ray (not tested)
 4. Provides a mechanism for implementing additional security/services not supported by Gigya e.g.